bodhi91/FM.jl/README.md

 # FM.jl
-Implements the Fiduccia-Mattheyses Refinement Algorithm
+Implements the Fiduccia-Mattheyses Refinement Algorithm which refines a given hypergraph partition.